Amy’s Story: Hope in the Face of a Drug Epidemic

 Every morning I pray and ask for guidance.
 I read daily reflection books, talk with my sponsor.
 I go to meetings and I thank God.

 I remember the pain.
 I don’t live there, but I don’t forget it.

 What would you tell someone to encourage them to get help for their addiction?

-There’s a lot of fear, but once you walk through it, there’s so many blessings on the other side.
+There’s a lot of fear, but once you walk through it, there are so many blessings on the other side.

 Is there anything else you’d like to say?

 I’ve received so many gifts from God in my sobriety.
 My record has been wiped clean.
 I’m a wife and a mother.
 I work as an addiction treatment specialist.
 God used to me to work with the same thing that hindered me.
 What a reward.